rodney-moreno/react-twixt/README.md

-This project is an implentation of the board game Twixt using javascript and react.
+This project is an implentation of the board game Twixt using react.